24/7 Support Line - Call Now

 Overview

 South Peninsula Behavioral Health Services is a mental health treatment center for people seeking treatment near Kenai Peninsula County.
-As part of their treatment modalities for recovery, South Peninsula Behavioral Health Services provides couples/family therapy during treatment.
+As part of their treatment modalities for recovery, South Peninsula Behavioral Health Services provides couples/family therapy, group counseling, and cognitive behavioral therapy during treatment.
 South Peninsula Behavioral Health Services is located in Homer, Alaska, accepting cash or self-payment for treatment.

 South Peninsula Behavioral Health Services at a Glance